envi/envi.github.io/docs/index.md

 **v.
 5.4.5**

-We have added a new [Inventory Vendor](Inventory.md#save-the-specified-inventory-vendor) endpoint that enables you to create a new Inventory Vendor within a logged organization and specified Inventory.
+We have added a new [Inventory Vendor](Inventory.md#save-the-specified-inventory-vendor) endpoint that enables you to create a new Inventory Vendor within the logged-in organization and specified Inventory.

 **v.
 5.4.4**